sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 This is a perfect use case for the built-in Shortcuts app.
 You can use the `Quit App` and `Open App` actions to quit and relaunch Dato whenever needed.
 For example, you could create a focus shortcut that quits Dato, plays some music, turns off notifications, etc.

 To hide the Dato clock at a certain time of the day, you need the [Shortery app](https://apps.apple.com/no/app/shortery/id1594183810?mt=12).
-The Shortery app is only a temporary requirement.
-It's almost certain that Apple will introduce automation for Shortcuts in macOS 14.

 #### How can I show [day of year](https://nsidc.org/data/user-resources/help-center/day-year-doy-calendar) in the menu bar?